middleware-labs/flutter-sdk/GOVERNANCE.md

 ## Relation to Other Dart OpenTelemetry Projects

-This Flutter SDK builds upon and extends the [OpenTelemetry SDK for Dart](https://pub.dev/packages/dartastic_opentelemetry) and [OpenTelemetry API for Dart](https://pub.dev/packages/dartastic_opentelemetry_api) to provide Flutter-specific functionality.
+This Flutter SDK builds upon and extends the [OpenTelemetry SDK for Dart](https://pub.dev/packages/middleware_dart_opentelemetry) and [OpenTelemetry API for Dart](https://pub.dev/packages/dartastic_opentelemetry_api) to provide Flutter-specific functionality.
 It is designed to be:

-- Compatible with the Dartastic OpenTelemetry SDK and API
+- Compatible with the Middleware Dart OpenTelemetry SDK and API
 - Interoperable with the OpenTelemetry Collector
 - Optimized for Flutter application patterns and lifecycle
 - Usable across all Flutter platforms (Android, iOS, Web, Desktop)